Covid-19 coronavirus lockdown: Uncertainty sweeps over housing market

 The Government has promised a relief package for home owners labouring under mortgage debt but said further details would only be released in the coming days.

-In Australia, some major banks have offered a three-month deferment on home-loan repayments to customers who have lost their jobs, while all major banks were offering six month deferrals on loan repayments for small businesses.
+In Australia, some major banks have offered a three-month deferment on home-loan repayments to customers who have lost their jobs, while all major banks were offering six-month deferrals on loan repayments for small businesses.

 Bruce Patten, a mortgage adviser with Loan Market, hoped a similar proposal was unveiled in New Zealand, but said the finer details are urgently needed.